-Once you have the Android library added to your app and have configured your mobile iQ Profile you are ready to validate your installation.
+Once you have the Tealium for Android library added to your app and have configured your mobile iQ profile you are ready to validate your installation.
 The type of installation will determine the best method for validating.

 We recommend using a build of your app configured for the "dev" environment rather than "prod" environment.
 This allows you to use the iQ Publish Environments to isolate your "dev" configuration from your "production" configuration.
 The environment is set in the Initialization part of your app's code.